sookinoby/sentiment-analysis2/README.md

     arg_params={'weights': weight_matrix}, #loads the pretrained glove embedding to weights variable allow_missing= True
 ```
-If you notice the using glove word-embedding (pre-trained word embedding) for this particular dataset does not provide a better model.
+You probably noticed that the using glove word-embedding (pre-trained word embedding) for this particular dataset does not provide a better model.
 Experimenting with different dimensions of word-embedding and using higher capacity model (more neurons) may improve performance.
-Also, we can experiment with [recursive neural network](https://en.wikipedia.org/wiki/Recursive_neural_network) like [LTSM](https://mxnet.incubator.apache.org/api/python/rnn.html#mxnet.rnn.LSTMCell) , [GRU](https://mxnet.incubator.apache.org/api/python/rnn.html#mxnet.rnn.GRUCell)  to improve [performance](https://arxiv.org/pdf/1702.01923.pdf).
+[Download the notebook and](https://github.com/sookinoby/sentiment-analysis2/blob/master/mxnet_sentiment_analysis.ipynb) see if you can make it work better!
+You might also consider experimenting with [recursive neural networks](https://en.wikipedia.org/wiki/Recursive_neural_network) like [LTSM](https://mxnet.incubator.apache.org/api/python/rnn.html#mxnet.rnn.LSTMCell) or [GRU](https://mxnet.incubator.apache.org/api/python/rnn.html#mxnet.rnn.GRUCell)  to improve [performance](https://arxiv.org/pdf/1702.01923.pdf).

 ## Conclusion.

-In this notebook, we performed sentiment classification on a movie review dataset.
+In this tutorial, we performed sentiment classification on a movie review dataset.
 We developed models of varying complexity using MXNet and understood the important concept of embedding and a way to visualize the weights learnt by our model.
 In the end, we also performed transfer learning using glove embedding.

 In our next tutorial, we will learn how deep learning can be used to generate new images, sound, etc. These types of models are called generative models.